SulemanSadat/YouTube-Thumbnail-Downloader/README.md

-# 🎬 YouTube Thumbnail Hunter
+# 🎬 Automate Downloading YT Thumbnails

 Ever wanted to **grab every thumbnail from a YouTube channel** in **high resolution**, without manually saving each one?
 Well, this Python script does exactly that.
 It’s like having a **magic thumbnail scraper** in your pocket! 🪄📸